-With a GDP of more than US$475 billion (2012) Argentina is one of the five largest economies in South America.
+With a Gross Domestic Product (GDP) of more than US$475 billion (2012) Argentina is one of the largest economies in South America.
 In recent years, President Cristina Fernandez has focused on promoting economic development with social inclusion.

 On the international front, Argentina enjoys good relations with most of the countries in the region, particularly Brazil and Venezuela.
 The country also has a leading role in advocating the region's policy stance, as it represents Latin America at the G-20, jointly with Mexico and Brazil.